-The works in the Prime State series question if humans have evolved or devolved emotionally from our primitive origins and how we will progress in the future.
-The paintings and sculptures in this series explore the relationships between the refined and the primitive, the physical and the spiritual, and the influences of our collective past on present behaviour.
+The works in the Prime State series question if humans are evolved or devolved emotionally from our primitive origins and how we will progress in the future.
+The works in this series explore the relationships between the refined and the primitive, the physical and the spiritual, and the influences of our collective past on present behaviour.

 bronze, clear resin, glass vitrine; 30 x 30 x 40 cm; 2014

-Echo pays homage to Darwinism and looks at our primordial animal instinct to acquire, conquer, reproduce and self-destruct.
-It also reflects on the Buddhist teaching of moderation in order to suppress our monkey mind and free ourselves from our destructive tendencies.
-The work is displayed under a glass vitrine like a curiosity in a museum.
+Echo questions whether humans have evolved or devolved from out primitive origins.
+Paying homage to Dawinism, the ape represents out primordial animal instincts to acquire, conquer, reproduce and self-destruct.
+It's also a nod to the Buddist teaching of moderation in order to supress our monkey mind and free ourselves from our destructive tendencies.

 oil on canvas, gold and aluminium leaf, 140 x 150 cm; 2014